Leonid Smilovitsky: early Soviet policy towards Jewish identity and culture was a combination of demagogy and pragmatismicelds

 Interview conducted by Dr. Kiryl Kascian

-Note: the image above is from the personal archive of Dr. Leonid Smilovitsky
+Note: the image above is a document from the personal archive of Dr. Leonid Smilovitsky